mgalbright/online_purchase_optimizer/README.md

 In the generated output file [examples/sample-order-small_results.xlsx](examples/sample-order-small_results.xlsx), you will find the solution.
 In this case, the optimal solution is to order all items from Retailer2, and order nothing from Retailer1.
 ![Number of lures to order in small example problem](docs/imgs/small_number_of_lures_to_order.png)

-For more details, and a more complex example where the order is divided between retailers, read the supplemental documentation [docs/EXCEL.md](docs/EXCEL.md)
+For more details, and a more complex example where the order is divided between retailers, read the supplemental documentation [docs/EXCEL.md](docs/EXCEL.md).

 ## Solve via Jupyter Notebook
-Check out the notebook [Notebook.ipynb](Notebook.ipynb) for further examples of using the code to solve optimization problems.
+See the notebook [Notebook.ipynb](Notebook.ipynb) for further examples of using the code to optimize retail orders.
 1. Start jupyter lab:
    ```shell
    jupyter lab